Due to the COVID pandemic all public scheduled tours have been suspended.

-Explore its elegant grand houses but look behind the scenes as well at the life of servants in its hidden mews.
+This walk will explore its elegant grand houses but will also look behind the scenes, at the life of servants in its hidden mews.

 Today this area is known as the heart of intellectual London with numerous academic institutions, famous hospitals and literary connections.

-This walk will explore its many elegant squares where we’ll learn about the many writers who made the area their home.
+Discover its elegant squares where we’ll learn about the many writers who made the area their home.

 City of London